-Note: Percentage is calculated based on diversion (CalSim node D114) divided by (diversion at D114 + Sacramento River at Hamilton City flow [CalSim channel C114]).
+Note: Percentage is calculated based on diversion (CALSIM node D114) divided by (diversion at D114 + Sacramento River at Hamilton City flow [CALSIM channel C114]).

 Impingement, Screen Contact, and Screen Passage

 Juvenile salmonids, including winter-run Chinook salmon, could be injured or die after coming into contact with the Red Bluff and Hamilton City intake fish screens.
 The best available information to inform this risk for juvenile Chinook salmon comes from the laboratory-based study of Swanson et al. (2004) undertaken at the UC Davis Fish Treadmill facility.
 These authors found that juvenile Chinook salmon experienced frequent contact with the simulated fish screen but were rarely impinged (defined as prolonged screen contacts >2.5 minutes) and impingement was not related to any of the experimental variables examined.
 Swanson et al. (2004: 274) noted: